amisarca/Sublime-Text-2-Table-Cleaner/README.markdown

 ## How it works
 Select the table you want to clean, and press *alt + ;* and the table gets cleaned instantly.
+For cleaning a table pasted from another source press *alt + shift + ;" and the table gets cleaned instantly.

 ## Contributing
 Did you spot any bug or think of a great improvement?
 Create a new issue, or submit a pull request.

 # Changelog
+- 0.2.0 The tables can be alligned by multiple separators at the same time, and the separators can have more than one character; multiple selection works as well; added the table import feature
 - 0.1.0 Added better support for LaTex tables; added more settings to make it more configurable
 - 0.0.1 Initial release